What Is Online Banking?

 Cons

-- Branches: If you’re a product of 2023 (like a lot of us), you prefer to do just about everything online.
-Some traditional banks may still require you to visit in person for certain services.
+- Branches: Some traditional banks may still require you to visit in person for certain services.
 This can be a problem if you move away from the local branch where you originally made your account.

 - Higher Fees: With traditional banking, there are almost always going to be higher fees.
 They have to pay their employees, rent, cleaners, insurance, and other expenses associated with a brick-and-mortar branch, so those added costs get passed onto you.